Scherlac/yolo-shapes/README.md

 ```bash
 python training/mmyolo_training.py
 ```
-This will train a YOLOv5 model on the shape dataset.
+This will train a YOLO11 OBB model on the shape dataset.
 Adjust epochs and batch size in the script as needed.
 Trained models are saved in `runs/detect/`.

 ### Notes
 - Pre-generated data is already available in the repository.
 - For inference, load the trained model and run predictions on new images.
+Use `result.obb.xywhr` for oriented bounding box outputs.
 - Monitor training progress in the console output and validation metrics.
+- OBB provides better accuracy for rotated shapes compared to axis-aligned bounding boxes.